 So Stooge has now been running for a few years and i'm still here, dedicated to making perfect rigid bikes for people with the vision to ride such things.
 I could talk all day about the very special requirements of rigid geometry as opposed to full suspension or hardtails, but that would be boring, on this page at least.
 Stooge is still a one-man-band in an industry full of corporate nonsense and I view this as a good thing.
 Sure, it would be nice to have hundreds of thousands of pounds to create a full line-up of bikes all at once, but the Stooge 'one limited production run at a time' model means that every frameset is a special thing.

 The Stooge mission remains the same - to create beautiful bikes that stand outside of any trends or fashions, that handle wonderfully and challenge the common perception that a rigid bike is a lesser bike.
 All my bikes are true trail weapons that are more than capable of embarrassing many a full-sus rider.
-The purity of handling is something else, you quite simply don't get that when bounce is constantly altering your geometry.
+The purity of handling is something you quite simply don't get when bounce is constantly altering your geometry.

 Future plans for Stooge include not taking any of this too seriously, working hard to not get bogged down in the latest trends and standards that regularly swamp the industry, promoting the beautiful simplicity of the 1 1/8th headset and the straight steerer, using colours to make bikes nicer, PLUS tyres, did I mention PLUS tyres?
 Skinny steel tubes.
 Radical rigid geometry.
 Always twin or triple top tubes.
 Simplicity.
 And the joy of life on a bike that beguiles and seduces.